-- (1) Initial recognition of goodwill; or of an asset or liability that do not arise from transactions of the corporate entity, and at the time of transaction, affects neither accounting profit nor taxable profit (loss) nor gives rise to equal taxable and deductible temporary differences. - (2) Taxable temporary difference that arises from investment in subsidiaries, provided that the timing of reversal can be controlled and the difference is very unlikely to reverse in the foreseeable future.
+- (1) Initial recognition of goodwill; or of the initial recognition of asset or liability that do not arise from transactions of the corporate entity, and at the time of transaction, affects neither accounting profit nor taxable profit (loss) nor gives rise to equal taxable and deductible temporary differences. - (2) Taxable temporary difference that arises from investment in subsidiaries, provided that the timing of reversal can be controlled and the difference is very unlikely to reverse in the foreseeable future.